 Step 1: When debt ceiling becomes binding, start watching TGA daily on DollarLiquidity.com.
 A drawdown below $200 billion signals the Treasury is running low on cash — this is when the liquidity injection accelerates.

 Step 2: During Phase 1 (drawdown), lean bullish on risk assets.
 BTC and high-beta equities benefit most from TGA-driven liquidity.
-Confirm the signal with ONRRP direction and Fed balance sheet — all three easing together produced the strongest results historically.
+Confirm the signal with the Fed balance sheet and ONRRP inside the net-liquidity flow — all three pulling the same way — rather than reading ONRRP on its own.

 Step 4: Cross-reference with VIX and HY spread.
 If the TGA rebuild coincides with rising VIX (>25) and widening HY spreads, the drain effect is amplified.
 If VIX stays calm and spreads stay tight, the market can absorb the rebuild more easily.